jonlpersson/ed-latimore/site/_posts/2021-08-04-9-major-red-flags-in-men.md

 This list isn’t exhaustive.
 There are other warning signs, but these are the 10 major red flags in men.

-{% include widgets/toc.html heading="10 major relationship red flags in men" list-items="No job/can’t hold a job/no legal source of income, No real profession, No plans or goals he’s taking action towards, Substance or alcohol abuse, No savings and/or excessive non-education debt, All of his exes are narcissists, Multiple baby mommas, No friends, Always late, Male feminists" list-ids="no-job-cant-hold-a-job-or-no-legal-source-of-income, no-real-profession, no-plans-or-goals-hes-taking-action-towards, substance-or-alcohol-abuse, no-savings-andor-excessive-non-education-debt, all-of-his-exes-are-narcissists-have-bipolar-disorder-or-have-some-mental-health-issue, multiple-baby-mommas, no-friends, always-late, male-feminists" %}

 ## No job, can’t hold a job, or no legal source of income

 The obvious exceptions are students, assuming he isn’t majoring in nonsense.